Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 |  21900895 | MIL        |     1628978 | 27:35 |     1 |     5 |     2 |     7 |     5 |
 |  21900895 | MIL        |      202339 | 22:17 |     2 |     8 |     4 |     1 |     2 |

-To predict outcomes of games, the data was aggregated to contain teams and players running stats from all previous games each season.
-The new aggregated data has in each row the average and total stats for each team or player going into the game in question.
-The script *regular_season_stats_averages_and_totals.py* contains the code used to create these running statistics.
-The files, *teams_running.csv* and *players_running.csv* contain the aggregated running statistics in addition to the statistics in *games.csv* and *games_details.csv*.
+To predict outcomes of games, this data was aggregated to contain teams and players cumulative statistics from all previous games each season.
+The new cumulative data has one row for each game with the average and total stats for each team and player going into the game.
+The script *regular_season_stats_running_and_totals.py* creates the cumulative statistics from *games.csv* and *games_details.csv*.
+The files, *teams_running.csv* and *players_running.csv* contain the cumulative statistics as well as the statistics in *games.csv* and *games_details.csv*.
 A slice of *teams_running.csv* with some of the home team statistics follows:

 |   GAME_ID | HOME   |   HOME_WINS |   HOME_LOSSES |   HOME_WIN_PCT |